anicolas91/LLM-zoomcamp/README.md

 - Mean reciprocal rank (evaluates the rank position of the relevant document)

 These metrics can give you an idea on how good/bad your search engine is doing, and therefore you can tune it to improve performance.

+## Ground truth - vector search
+You can evaluate the LLM with vector search as opposed to text search.

+* Basically, you use elasticsearch + vector search
+* and you do rankings with question, answer, and question+answer embeddings

+There are different types of models for vectorizing.
+Some of them use dot product, others use cosine similarity, etc.

+For more info please check the [sentence_transformers](https://sbert.net/docs/sentence_transformer/pretrained_models.html) documentation.

+## thoughts and comments
+When choosing between different indexing methods, we compare these evaluation metrics to assess which one is better.
+In the case of vector search, we noticed that it performs slightly better than the text search, but it takes considerably longer to run because the question needs to be vectorized.
+Therefore, these kind of details need to be put into consideration when deciding what kind of indexing to do.